-We’ve talked about the importance of exfoliating over and over again!
-However, most of our articles have focused on the face!
-Today, we’re putting together the benefits of exfoliating your body to help improve regular skin cell regeneration, relieve dryness, and reduce the appearance of keratosis pilaris.
+We’ve talked about the importance of exfoliating over and over again - however, most of our articles have focused on the face!
+Today, we’re talking about the benefits of exfoliating your body to help promote regular surface cell turnover, relieve dryness, and improve skin texture.

-In case you missed our Exfoliating 101 blog post, we’ll walk you through the top benefits of exfoliating, and then dive into how the skin (and blemishes) on your body differ from your face.
+In case you missed our Exfoliating 101 blog post, we’ll walk you through the top benefits of exfoliating and then dive into how the skin on your body differs from your face.

-The skin on your body is thicker than the skin on your face, and may require more frequent / stronger exfoliation if you struggle with body acne or folliculitis.
+The skin on your body is thicker than the skin on your face, and may require more frequent / stronger exfoliation, depending on its specific needs.
 However, there’s a fine line between proper exfoliation and over-exfoliation.
 If your skin is more sensitive, you may still want to stick to less frequent exfoliation, or stay away from jagged, larger exfoliating agents like sugar, salt, and coffee.

-Dead skin cells build up on the skin’s surface over time as new skin cells develop underneath and regenerate.
-As those dead cells sit on your skin’s surface, they trap the new cells underneath, while clogging pores with oil, dirt, and other impurities.
-When pores are clogged, your oil production can go into overdrive, making your skin oily and further clogging the pores, which can lead to acne and other irritations!
-This can lead to blemishes like acne, blackheads, and whiteheads…even on your body!
+Dead skin cells build up on the skin’s surface over time, as new skin cells develop underneath.
+As those dead cells sit on your skin’s surface, they trap the new cells underneath, which can cause clogged pores and uneven texture.

-When dead cells sit on the surface of the skin, they can block toners and moisturizers from properly penetrating the multiple layers of the skin.
-This can lead to a lack of hydration, which will only cause more dead cells to stay at the surface!
-Properly exfoliating the skin helps remove those dead cells, allowing your moisturizers to penetrate the skin more deeply, keeping your skin more hydrated and clear.
+When dead cells sit on the surface of the skin, they can block oils and moisturizers from properly penetrating into the skin.
+This can lead to a lack of hydration, which will only cause more dead cells to build up at the surface!
+By exfoliating your skin and sloughing away dead cells, you're helping your moisturizers penetrate more deeply, so your skin can stay properly hydrated.